-Indigenous groups were notified on April 7, 2020 of the Equinor Internet project site where documentation required by Condition 2.8 is posted.
 Any outstanding reports will be posted to the Internet site, once available, and Indigenous groups were notified within 48 hours.
-Follow up reports will be provided in the first quarter of 2021 and communicated to the Indigenous groups via posting on the website.
+Follow up reports will be provided in Q1 2023 and communicated to the Indigenous groups via posting on the website.